NES 711 Smoke Index Testing for Naval & Defense Materials

 Scope

-NES 711 evaluates the smoke generation characteristics of materials when subjected to controlled heating or burning conditions to determine their smoke index value.
+NES 711 evaluates the smoke-generating characteristics of materials under controlled heating or burning conditions to determine their smoke index.

 The scope includes: